ArtFXDev/silex-doc/docs/td/Silex/Plugins/Plugins.md

 2. A [REZ](../../Workflow/Rez/Rez.mdx) package for the plugin (dcc) you want to implement.
 3. Add acces in the silex_front.

-Here is the silex_maya package.py as an exemple :
+Here is the silex_maya package.py as an example :

 ```python title="silex_maya/package.py"
 # pylint: skip-file